Reforms bringing results, Cyprus says after ratings upgrade

 Cyprus, which was shut out of international capital markets in 2011 because of budget problems and its banks' exposure to debt-saddled Greece, came close to bankruptcy in 2013.

-It was pulled from the brink with a 10 billion euro ($13 billion) lifeline from the European Union and International Monetary Fund, and is now following a three-year program that has included banking sector reform, streamling spending and privatisations.
+It was pulled from the brink with a 10 billion euro (8.07 billion pounds) lifeline from the European Union and International Monetary Fund, and is now following a three-year programme that has included banking sector reform, streamline spending and privatisations.

 Although Cyprus has won plaudits from lenders for making painful economic changes, the IMF recently warned that reform fatigue appeared to be setting in after delays in approving an adequate framework for mortgage foreclosures.